Our Research Cluster

 East European and Eurasian Studies

-This regionally defined research cluster is closely linked to the Deparment of Eastern European History, the largest relevant academic institution in the German-speaking world dedicated to the history of Eastern Europe and Eurasia in its geographical breadth and temporal depth.
+This regionally defined research cluster is closely linked to the Deparment of East European History, the largest relevant academic institution in the German-speaking world dedicated to the history of Eastern Europe and Eurasia in its geographical breadth and temporal depth.
 Its internationally recognized research expertise is expanded through cooperations with colleagues from the fields of Byzantine studies, Slavic studies, Turkology, contemporary history, and political science.

 State, Politics, and Governance in Historical Perspective